olilola/MSD_Exercises/Exercise_07/README.md

 4. Embed a code checker into your development environment (IDE, e.g. VSCODE, PyCharm)
 5. Execute performance tests
-6. Extend the code with a log file
+6. Extend the code with a log file > logging done in datastorage.log
-7. Commit your code to git and create a tag
+7. Commit your code to git and create a tag > tag: v1.0.0